New Jewish Agenda: Feminist Taskforce

-In the same year, NJA published Coming Out/Coming Home, a pamphlet addressing homophobia and advocating for gay rights within the Jewish community.
-NJA also organized workshops and events to engage Jewish communities in gay rights activism.
-In April 1986, the Brooklyn and Manhattan chapters hosted the first New York community-wide conference on queer Jews.
-The following year, NJA coordinated a Jewish contingent and Havdalah service at the Second National March on Washington for Lesbian and Gay Rights.
-After the march, many NJA members participated in a civil disobedience action at the Supreme Court of the United States to protest their ruling in Bowers v.
-Hardwick and to advocate for AIDS-related civil rights.
+In 1985, NJA published and widely distributed a pamphlet called "Coming Out/Coming Home" about homophobia and gay rights within the Jewish community.
+They also spearheaded anti-homophobia work which included the development of workshops mobilizing the Jewish community to take part in many gay rights events.
+In April 1986, the Brooklyn and Manhattan chapters of NJA sponsored the first New York community-wide conference on Lesbian and Gay Jews.
+In 1987, NJA organized a Jewish contingent and Havdallah service at the October 12 March on Washington for gay rights.
+The day after that historic march, many took part in a civil disobedience action at the Supreme Court of the United States regarding the Hardwick decision (which ruled no legal privacy for gay sex) and for civil rights for people with AIDS.

-At its September 1987 meeting, the FTF launched a two-year campaign to address issues of "Family," focusing on both traditional and non-traditional family structures within Jewish communities.
-This campaign included a Mother’s Day 1988 conference in Philadelphia on women and poverty, featuring a panel discussion led by Adrienne Rich, which highlighted the high poverty rates among women, including Jewish women.
-On May 19, 1988, the FTF co-sponsored a program titled No More Family Secrets: Now We’re Talking with the National Council of Jewish Women.
-The event featured discussions on topics such as domestic violence and incest within Jewish communities.
+At the National Taskforce meeting in September 1987, the FTF committed to talking about issues of "Family" as a two-year campaign, and went about the work of creating dialogue about both traditional and non-traditional families within the Jewish community.
+On Mother's Day 1988, the FTF convened a conference in Philadelphia on Women and Poverty.
+A panel discussion led by Adrienne Rich addressed the reality of high poverty rates among all women and discussed how stereotypes of Jewish wealth work to hide the poverty many Jewish women struggle with.
+A few days later, on May 19, 1988, the FTF put on a program in New York City called "No More Family Secrets: Now We're Talking", co-sponsored with the National Council of Jewish Women.
+The event started with a presentation talking about battered Jewish women and Jewish incest survivors.